Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

-We have identified eight benchmarks for evaluating LLMs related to bug repair: API-Misuse-Repair Benchmark~\cite{API-Misuse-Repair} consists of 172,700 API misuse samples, originally sourced from Li et al.~\cite{DBLP:conf/icst/LiJB0Z21}, with low-quality data removed.
+We have identified 12 benchmarks for evaluating LLMs related to bug repair: API-Misuse-Repair Benchmark~\cite{API-Misuse-Repair} consists of 172,700 API misuse samples, originally sourced from Li et al.~\cite{DBLP:conf/icst/LiJB0Z21}, with low-quality data removed.
 LMDefects~\cite{fan2023automated} contains 113 Java bugs collected from LeetCode.
 InferredBugs~\cite{InferredBugs} contains 11,595 Java and C\# bugs collected from GitHub projects.
 GPT-3 is evaluated on this benchmark using the ratio of fixed bugs as the metric.
 Defects4j~\cite{just2014defects4j} contains 835 Java bugs collected from real-world open-source software.
 QuixBugs~\cite{QuixBugs} contains 40 Java and Python bugs based on problems from the Quixey Challenge.
 In addition, there are three benchmarks that aid in debugging before bug repair.
 These benchmarks focus on analyzing buggy code, identifying the root cause of the bugs, and ultimately repairing them.
 ARHE~\cite{kang2023explainable} contains 200 instances sourced from the HumanEval benchmark.
 This benchmark has been used to evaluate CodeGen, Codex, and ChatGPT, with accuracy as the metric.
 Leetcode-debug~\cite{sakib2023extending} consists of 128 instances collected from Leetcode.
 This benchmark has been used to evaluate ChatGPT, with the acceptance rate as the evaluation metric.
 DebugBench~\cite{tian2024debugbench} contains 4,253 instances originally from Leetcode.
-This benchmark has been used to evaluate GPT-3.5 and GPT-4, with Pass Rate as the evaluation metric.
+This benchmark has been used to evaluate GPT-3.5 and GPT-4, with Pass Rate as the evaluation metric. \zx{SWE-bench~\cite{jimenez2024swe} is an issue-fixing benchmark that has gained significant attention recently.
+SWE-bench comprises 2,294 issues collected from 12 open-source Python libraries, where LLMs are required to generate patches based on issue descriptions and the buggy repositories.
+SWE-bench Verified\footnote{\url{https://openai.com/index/introducing-swe-bench-verified/}} is a curated subset of 500 issues from SWE-Bench with human-validated ground truth, which offers more reliable evaluation.
+There are several benchmark variants related to SWE-bench.
+For instance, the SWE-Lancer~\cite{miserendino2025swe} dataset consists of 1,488 real-world freelance software engineering tasks derived from the Expensify open-source repository.
+Multi-SWE-bench~\cite{zan2025multi} is a recently introduced large-scale multilingual benchmark for issue resolution, comprising 1,632 human-validated GitHub issues spanning seven widely used programming languages.
+SWE-bench Multimodal~\cite{yang2024swe} is a benchmark to evaluate systems on their ability to fix bugs in visual, user-facing JavaScript software, consisting of 617 task instances collected from 17 JavaScript libraries.}